DE10-Nano: Running standalone applications on U-Boot

 Introduction

 A bare-metal C source code will build (compile+link) to produce an elf executable file, which can run standalone without an OS.
 The application can be loaded into memory and executed directly from U-Boot on the DE10-Nano board.
-We can also run it using Altera's MPL (Minimal Preloader) example, but that has been removed from their EDS (Embedded Development Suite) and their HWLib (bare-metal library) examples.
+We can also run it using Altera's MPL (Minimal Preloader) example, but that has been removed from their EDS (Embedded Development Suite).

 Converting the elf to a loadable format

-With older versions of U-Boot, there was support for loading and booting an elf file (32-bit only) directly, however, that feature was been removed from newer versions.
-Currently, to load a standalone application from U-Boot, we need to convert the elf into a loadable file format.
-There are two options, (A) convert to binary file using arm-none-eabi-objcopy (Arm GCC toolchain tool), or (B) convert to U-Boot image file using mkimage (U-Boot tool).
+In older versions of U-Boot there was support for loading and booting elf file (32-bit only) directly, but that feature was been removed from newer versions.
+Currently, the only way to load a standalone application from U-Boot is to convert the elf into a loadable file format.
+There are two options:

 arm-none-eabi-objcopy -O binary helloworld.elf helloworld.bin

-B. Convert elf to U-Boot image example (first, need to convert to bin):
+B. Convert elf to U-Boot image file using mkimage (U-Boot tool), but first we need to convert to binary using option A:

 arm-none-eabi-objcopy -O binary helloworld.elf helloworld.bin